mpanu/mpan-chat/README.md

-This project is a simple chat sever and client.
+This project is a simple chat sever and a client.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts